 Hotel Villa Cimbrone

-“Magnificent” is an apt description of this hotel in a renovated 12th-century residence.
+“Magnificent” is an apt description for this hotel in a renovated 12th-century residence.
 The gardens were remodeled at the beginning of the 20th century and visiting the gardens is a must-do activity for visitors to the Amalfi Coast.
 They are considered

 the most important examples of the English landscape and botany culture in south of Europe.